psampaz/slice/README.md

 ## slice.DeleteMany

-DeleteMany deletes the elements between from and to index (inclusive) from a Type slice.
+DeleteMany deletes the elements between from and to index (inclusive) from a slice.
 An error is return in case the index is out of bounds or the slice is nil or empty.
 ```go
     a := []int{1, 2, 3, 4, 5}
     a, err = slice.DeleteManyInt(a, 2, 3) // [1, 2, 5], nil